This curry is super warming, decadently creamy and packed with anti-inflammatory spices!

 - ½ lemon

-- In a large saucepan or pot, heat the avocado oil or ghee over medium heat.
-Add the diced white onion and sauté for 5 minutes until translucent.
+- In a large saucepan or pot, heat oil over medium heat.
+Add the diced white onion and sauté for 3 minutes.

-- Add the ginger, garlic, and dry spices – the fennel seeds, ground cumin, turmeric, tandoori masala, cayenne powder, and cinnamon.
-Cook for 1-2 minutes until fragrant.
+- Add the ginger, garlic, and dry spices – the fennel seeds, turmeric, curry powder and cinnamon.
+Cook for 1 minute until fragrant.
 Adding the dry spices first will help you get the most flavour out of them – giving the curry more depth!

-- Add the heirloom carrots first and cook for 2 minutes.
-Add the ½ cup water to deglaze the bottom of the pan (this helps to prevent any of those yummy spices from sticking!)
+- Add 1 cup of water to deglaze the bottom of the pan (this helps to prevent any of those yummy spices from sticking!)

 - Add the salt and the juice from half a lemon.
 Stir, taste and season with more salt if desired.